m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

-entire data collection process in under a minute by running the following Python code, pasting its output into a CSV file, and importing that CSV file into Google sheets.
+entire data collection process in under a minute by running the following Python code, pasting its output into a CSV file, and importing that CSV file into Google Sheets.
 You are not expected to understand any of the code below, but, hopefully, this example makes you excited to learn some Python.
 ```python